Evidence-based. Community-built.

 14 principal-level changes across 25 schools in four years.
 At most schools, leadership has been stable.
 At Baker-Butler, Henley, and Woodbrook, it has not — and the academic consequences are measurable.

-• Writing proficiency dropped 13 points in one year — from 73% to 65% — during the 2024-25 principal transition.
-Baker-Butler is now 11 points below the division average and 11 points below the state.[1]
+- Writing proficiency dropped 13 points in one year — from 73% to 60% — during the 2024-25 principal transition.
+Baker-Butler now sits well below the division and state averages.[1]

 What this looks like.
 When administrative support is absent, classroom order falls to teachers alone.
 A first-year teacher — and 12.5% of Baker-Butler's staff are first-year — is being asked to manage a classroom, cover curriculum, and handle behavioral escalations without backup.
 Research shows the negative effects of a principal transition on test scores and teacher retention persist for up to three years.
 Baker-Butler is on its third principal in three years.
 It has not had a recovery window.
 The board has the authority to require a community process for every principal search — at every school.
 It has not adopted one.